rudkura/invoice-app/README.md

 # Invoice App

 This project is a demonstration of a REST API system for managing invoices and persons.
-I created it as part of my coding course and use it to practice my skills It is not intended for production use.
+I created it as part of my coding course and use it to practice my skills.
+It is not intended for production use.

 ## Features